mrmcc3/vibing-dev/blog/why-apex.md

 Overall, OLTP components become low-ceremony parts of the system rather than a single point of failure that everyone is afraid to touch.

-### Information unlocked
+### Apex: Information unlocked

 With all state coordination taken care of, we can shift our focus to an archive that best leverages the immutable nature of information.

-What characteristics should we realistically aim for in an ideal solution?
+Apex is my take on what should be possible when we build specifically for information.
+What capabilities and outcomes should we realistically aim for?

 #### Extreme durability